 And these patients that are COVID-19 positive are sent to be dialyzed in our isolation clinics.
 So this is when we have the opportunity to administer the monoclonal antibody infusions.
 And also, our frontline care teams are highly trained in giving IV therapies, and almost all of our patients have IV access, making us the ideal place to give the medication.

 Brad Puffer: And maybe you can talk a little bit about just how that medication is delivered.
 So somebody who is diagnosed early with COVID gets a prescription from their doctor for this new therapy, and then we're able to administer it, how exactly does that take place in the center?

 Dr. Chance Mysayphonh: So in the center, normally, if they're dialyzing that day for the infusion, and we find out they're COVID positive, normally we dialyze them for the entire prescription for dialysis.
 Then we would administer the medication at the end of the IV dialysis session.
 That way, we can actually observe them while they're on just the medication itself, and there's no other issues with the infusion of the medication.

-So after the hour of the infusion with the monclonal antibodies, we would actually observe the patient for at least an hour extra to determine if everything went safely and effectively for that patient.
-And keep in mind, the therapies, and the time added to this infusion maybe two hours after infusion, but this is a one-time infusion for our patients.
+So after the hour of the infusion with the monoclonal antibodies, we would actually observe the patient for at least an extra hour to determine if everything went safely and effectively for that patient.
+And keep in mind, the therapies, and the time added to this infusion may be two hours after infusion, but this is a one-time infusion for our patients.
 And what I've been hearing from our other colleagues is this is something that people actually want to get, because it's something that can determine if they're hospitalized or not.

 Brad Puffer: I know you've been studying closely the FDA studies, and what led up to the emergency use authorization.
 What have those studies told us about both the safety and efficacy of this therapy?